checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 9) Follow the detailed instructions in the [installing Checkly agent guide](/docs/private-locations/checkly-agent-guide/) to install one or more Checkly agents for the private location.

-10) Refresh the private locations page in the Checkly app and you will see a count of the number of running agents.
+10) Refresh the Private Locations page in the Checkly app and you will see a count of the number of running agents.

 ![agent running](/docs/images/private-locations/agent_running.png)